liamja/Prebake/README.md

 screwed up with a CSS selector.
 In any case, feel free to point out bugs or request new sites to be added via the [GitHub issue tracker](https://github.com/liamja/Prebake/issues), or [submit a pull request](https://github.com/liamja/Prebake/compare).
+Please make sure to test the site without any other AdBlock rules or content blockers, using the most recent version of the Prebake ruleset before reporting bugs.

 When adding a new filter, keep the list sorted and update the `last modified` timestamp to match the current date.
-Please also make sure you don't introduce duplicate rules: [Redundancy check for Adblock Plus rules](https://arestwo.org/famlam/redundantRuleChecker.html)
+Please also make sure you don't introduce duplicate rules: [Redundancy check for Adblock Plus rules](https://arestwo.org/famlam/redundantRuleChecker.html).

 User Agreement
 --------------